 - Sophie's dreams and disappointments are all in her mind.

 Answer: 1.
 Sophie was a dreamer who often made up stories for herself and for others.
 One possibility might be that she wanted to escape the squalor of daily life with the help of her fantasies.
 Her encounter with Danny Casey was a made-up story for the sake of catching her brother's attention.
-Eventually, she gets so much engrossed in it that she starts to live the fantasy.
+Eventually, she gets so engrossed in it that she starts to live the fantasy.
 When Danny Casey does not arrive for the second 'date', she experiences disappointment.
 However painful and disappointing her fantasy might be, she was not willing to accept reality.
 Her dreams and disappointments are figments of her imagination.

 Ques: Why didn't Sophie want Jansie to know about her story with Danny?